How Soon Can I Get Divorced in Michigan?

 Having a Bloomfield Family Law attorney ensures everything – from settlement negotiations to final orders – is done right the first time around, saving you time and money in the long run.

-contested divorce is when the parties are either unwilling or unable to agree on how to resolve the major issues.
+A contested divorce is when the parties are either unwilling or unable to agree on how to resolve the major issues.

 These cases tend to resolve at a much slower pace because they require intervention from numerous third parties and experts including the Friend of the Court, Therapists/Counselors, Mediators, Parenting Coordinators, Guardian Ad Litems, Attorneys, and Judges.